Why did you create this blog?

 One certainly doesn’t need a background in the armed forces to thoroughly understand military history, but I feel that it has helped me.
 I joined the Navy directly out of university, receiving a commission and reporting to my first ship within months of an initial training pipeline.
 After years onboard her, deploying across the world and visiting many fascinating countries, I reported to my second ship and served on the Mediterranean Station.
 This was my first long-term experience is southern Europe and my fascination with military history blossomed.
 One morning I was sitting in a briefing to a senior admiral and his staff, behind the conference table against a wall as a young staff officer in the navy would be expected to, and I realized that the sprawling NATO facility I was in (now closed and dismantled) and the cavernous office I was in had been seized by the Allies after the Second World War.
 Most shockingly, the suite of rooms we were sitting in had been physically used by Mussolini during the fascist years when he was working from southern Italy.
 It was eerie and certainly made me wonder what decision making process had led to the continued use of this building decades later.
 It is moments like that when one realizes that the past and the present are more connected than one would like and that history is a continuum connecting us to the past – and we are certainly not separated from it.

 John Donne wrote: “No man is an island, Entire of itself, Every man is a piece of the continent, A part of the main.
 If a clod be washed away by the sea, Europe is the less.”
 He wasn’t writing about a history blog of course, but Donne did capture the great truth of deep connection between all things.
 He was writing how the diminishment of one man, or the loss of a person whom he did not know, diminished him.
-Research and history is similar in the fact that the connections between one story and another, or the pull of writing about an event on the continent that began here in England, cannot be helped.
-Cambridgeshire is the base from which I research, write, and visit these sites in an effort to publish the story – but quite often that story expands beyond Cambridgeshire into other shires, into greater England, even on to Wales and Scotland or across the channel or the sea…
+Research and history is similar in the fact that the connections between one story and another, or the pull of writing about an event on the continent that began in England, cannot be helped.
+Cambridgeshire was the base from which I researched and wrote some years ago.
+Now that base of research, writing, and visiting historical places has moved to Belgium, a new base for exploration…

 Please contact me regarding specific research projects.
 I would very much welcome the opportunity to discuss them on a case-by-case basis.
 I have conducted in-depth research on members of my own family – my Grandfather flew out of RAF Mildenhall – and would be willing to discuss that with you, so please send me a note.